 March 1, 1987

 Who is Jesus?
-In John 12, the crowd, the disciples and the Pharisees answered this question in very different ways.
-Alistair Begg reviews their responses and challenges us to consider our own response to this question, understanding that our faith rests upon the correct answer.
+In John 12, the crowd, the disciples, and the Pharisees all answered this question in very different ways.
+Alistair Begg reviews their responses and challenges us to consider our own answer to this question, understanding that our faith rests upon what we profess.

 12The next day the large crowd that had come to the feast heard that Jesus was coming to Jerusalem.
 13So they took branches of palm trees and went out to meet him, crying out, “Hosanna!
 Blessed is he who comes in the name of the Lord, even the King of Israel!”
 14And Jesus found a young donkey and sat on it, just as it is written,

 15“Fear not, daughter of Zion;